happyren/Reading-notes/InternetNotes.md

 **Initial connection protocol** is when the server service may not listen to the port, a process server *inetd* would be listen to it and when no service respond to connection, connection would be pass to it.

+#### Connection Establishment

+The problem could happen when the network can lose, delay, corrupt, and duplicate packet.

+One solution is to setup new connection for every transaction, so the duplicated packet cannot find the destination.
+But it is wasteful and complicated.

+The other one is to setup a sequence number, with obsolete sequence number, the packet cannot be accepted.
+But it would require the transport to hold the list of the sequence number.

+In real world, the packet life time is used to kill the packet, it could be restricted by:

+1. Restricted network design.

+2. Putting a hop counter in each packet.

+3. Timestamping each packet.

+In practice of Internet, we will kill all the packets and all of the ACKs, hence we use a **T** period, which in Internet case, is 120s.
+Then the SEQ of each packet should be unique within this **T**.

+However, what if the host crashes.
+Then it needs a global clock, and let it represent the SEQ.
+It is a bit counter with bits equals or exceeds the bits of SEQ, and it would continue running even if the host shuts down.
+To utilize this, the sender must send following the clock, that is to reduce data rate.
+And with clock rate **C** and sequence number space **S**, **S/C>T** must holds.

+With the clock method, we can distinguish a new segment from a recent duplicated segment, but we still cannot tell a CONNECT REQ from a recent duplicated CONNECT REQ.
+Hence introduce **three-way handshake**.

+> Three-way handshake: the establishment of the connection needs one peer to check with the other whether the REQ is current.

+Host 1 CONNECTION REQ with its own SEQ *seq1*, HOST 2 ACK *seq1* and attach its own SEQ *seq2*, and HOST 1 ACK *seq2* with the first data segment.

+**TCP** uses this improvement with adding timestamp to the SEQ so that it will never wrap up, due to the fact **TCP** is used on very fast networks, its name is **PAWS(Protection Against Wrappped Sequence numbers)**.

+#### Connection Release

+Asymmetric release could cause data loss.

+Symmetric release could solve the problem, however, the **two army problem** is difficult to be solved.

+It means if neither sides is convinced that the disconnect will happen for the other side, the disconnect will never happen.

+Buffer is considered an important part of the transmission for it is needed to store the data temporarily.
+Three approaches are:

+1. Static sized buffer, good when segments sizes are uniform.

+2. Dynamic sized buffer, utilize memory better, but request complicated memory manager.

+3. Single large circular buffer per connection, makes good use of memory only when the connections are heavily loaded.

 ## Application Layer

+## Security